 Women today combine different metals and colors and pair matching birthstone jewelry.
 Needless to say they look gorgeous.
 They’re stunning.

-And while birthstones used to be worn for the benefits of the wearer alone, today we consider them our go-to for anniversaries.
+And while birthstones used to be worn for the benefits of the wearer alone, today they are our go-to for anniversaries.
 They profess our love and commitments to the special people in our life.
-If you factor in the historical significance that are often associated with these birthstones, then you can’t go wrong.
-When we give birthstone jewelry we are giving something more than a gift.
+If you factor in the historical significance that are often associated with these birthstones, you can’t go wrong.
+When we give birthstone jewelry we are wearing or giving something meaningful.

-Birthstones are now available for wear by anybody and comes at very good prices.
-We’re more flexible and creative in how we wear the stones.
+Today, birthstones are worn by anybody.
+You can get them at a wide range of prices – from thousands of dollars to under $5.
+We’re more flexible and creative in how we wear the stones too.
+They are gorgeous in earrings or even as anklets.
 You might choose to wear a lone color or otherwise mix them with metals like the diamond or even other hues of the different birthstone months.

 There is something for everybody (i.e you can find the stone that matches your birth month).